mikeqfu/pydriosm/README.md

 This is a brief introduction of some main functions this package can perform.

-### Example - DRI .osm.pbf data of the Greater London area
+### Example: to handle ".pbf" data of the Greater London area

 Here is an example to illustrate what we may do by using the package.